Assessing the Threat of a Collision Using the Advanced CAT Tool

 Solution

-Use STK's Conjunction Analysis capability to carry out a close-approach analysis for the satellites.
+Use the STK software's Conjunction Analysis capability to carry out a close-approach analysis for the satellites.
 You'll also perform a close approach analysis between the primary object (your satellite) and the secondary object (the satellite presenting a risk of collision), with reference to a threshold.
-The threshold is a minimum acceptable distance between the ellipsoidal threat volumes of the objects and the range between the objects.
+The threshold is the minimum acceptable distance between the ellipsoidal threat volumes of the objects and the range between the objects.
 Then, you'll apply covariance data to the analysis.
-The first analysis is linear and the second is nonlinear.
+Using the Nonlinear Probability Tool, you'll determine if the conjunction is linear or nonlinear.

 What you will learn